 At Ursuline Academy, we challenge our young women with a rich and vibrant curriculum centered in a strong community supporting the whole student, as she learns to inquire, research, risk, persist, and succeed.
 We look to St. Angela Merici, our foundress, to guide us in our mission “to inspire young women to grow in faith, explore their academic potential, lead with confidence and help those in need.”

 A hallmark of an Ursuline Academy graduate is her preparation for higher education.
 Our students have learned how to manage their time, interact with faculty, advocate for themselves, and utilize the resources available to them.
 Faculty members sharpen students’ skills through curriculum, engagement, and mentorship.
 Ursuline Academy sets the ground work for our students with a study skills/writing course implemented throughout the 7th, 8th and 9th grades; the course meets with a frequency matching their cognitive and academic development.
-This intentional engagement with college preparation is also supported by the Guidance Department, which has scheduled class time with each grade level along with one-on-one opportunities.
+This intentional engagement with college preparation is also supported by the School Counseling Department, which has scheduled class time with each grade level along with one-on-one opportunities.

 Teachers as Mentors